smpnet74/scotts-perplexity-clone/readme.md

 - **Traffic Routing**: Intelligently routes requests to different models based on availability and cost
 - **Usage Tracking**: Monitors API usage and costs across different providers
 - **Rate Limiting**: Prevents exceeding API rate limits
+- **Model Configuration**: Manages specific configurations for different models (OpenAI, Google, Qwen)

 This architecture allows the system to seamlessly switch between different LLM providers without code changes, enhancing reliability and flexibility.
+For the Qwen3 integration, a dedicated configuration (`PORTKEY_QWEN3_CONFIG`) is used to optimize the model's performance.

 ## Frontend Authentication System